 Provides: Mgr.
-Ondrej Kalina, PhD.
+Ondrej Kalina, PhD., Mgr.
+Lenka Hudáková, PhD., Mgr.
+Lucia Barbierik, PhD.

-University: P. J. Šafá rik University in Košice Faculty: Faculty of A ırts Course ID: KPO/ SPKVV/15 Course name: Social and Political Context of Education Course type, scope a Course type: Lectur Recommended cour Per week: 2 Per stu Course method: pre re rse-load (hours): dy period: 28 Number of ECTS cr edits: 2 Recommended seme ster/trimester of the course: 4., 6.
-Course level: I. Prerequisities: Conditions for cours Evaluation of the dev A 100,00% - 91,00 B 90,99% - 81,00% C 80,99% - 71,00% D 70,99% - 61,00% E 60,99% - 51,00% FX 50,99% and less reloped assignment.
-0% 6 6 6 6 issues of education as Development of known related to the process The student will be a culturally.
-He/she wi of teaching the subject is to impart knowledge and promote reflection on the nd training in the context of social and political change. wledge: the student will be able to know the current theoretical background of education and training in a modern democratic society. ble to navigate the social and political space - politically, legally, socially and ll be able to look for alternatives and solutions to dysfunctions, while at the opportunities and ways to implement them. and economic object globalisation.
-Macro ourse: I functions of education in human life and society.
-The political, social rives of education.
-Education, learning and social change in the context of social determinants of education.
-Current roles of education and training in and democratic society.
-Course language: Slovak Notes:
+University: P. J. Šaf ărik University in Košice Faculty: Faculty of Arts Course ID: KPO/ SPKVV/15 Course name: Social and Political Context of Education Course type, scope Course type: Lectu Recommended cou Per week: 2 Per st Course method: pr ire irse-load (hours): udy period: 28 Number of ECTS c redits: 2 Recommended sem ester/trimester of the course: 4., 6.
+Course level: I. Prerequisities: Conditions for cour Evaluation of the de A 100,00% - 91,0 B 90,99% - 81,00 C 80,99% - 71,00 D 70,99% - 61,00 E 60,99% - 51,00 FX 50,99% and le veloped assignment.
+00% % % % % issues of education a : e of teaching the subject is to impart knowledge and promote reflection on the and training in the context of social and political change.

+Development of knowledge: the student will be able to know the current theoretical background related to the process of education and training in a modern democratic society.

+The student will be able to navigate the social and political space - politically, legally, socially and culturally.
+He/she will be able to look for alternatives and solutions to dysfunctions, while at the same time exploiting opportunities and ways to implement them.

+The status, role and functions of education in human life and society.
+The political, social and economic objectives of education.
+Education, learning and social change in the context of globalisation.
+Macrosocial determinants of education.
+Current roles of education and training in modern performance and democratic society.